Erfan-Rahimi/Weather-station.E/README.md

 - Contributions and feedback are welcome!
 Feel free to fork the project, make improvements, and submit pull requests.

 # Credits:
-- This project was created by [Your Name].
+- This project was created by Erfan Rahimi.
 - Special thanks to the contributors and the open-source community for their support and resources.

 # License:
-- This project is licensed under the [insert license type] License.
+- This project is licensed under the (I dont have a License.)

 # Disclaimer:
 - This project is for educational purposes only.
 Use it at your own risk.
 The creator is not responsible for any damage caused by the use of this project.

-# References:
-- Links to relevant tutorials, documentation, or resources used in the project.
+## Kontakt

+If you have any questions, you can contact me by:

+- E-post: erfanrahimi109@gmail.com
+- GitHub: Erfan-rahimi